 When I first started in white papers, I used to agree.

-There are really only three main flavors of white papers.
+There are really only three main flavors of white paper.
 That’s right: three.

-If you understand these three flavors—and when to use each for optimum result — you can quickly get on with the business of generating leads and building recognition.
+If you understand these three flavors—and when to use each for optimal results — you can quickly get on with the business of generating leads and building recognition.